01-edu/ai-starter/content/first-move/README.md

 Still with us?
 Great!
 Now, let's get to the serious part.
 To control your creation, you'll need to connect its brain: JavaScript.

-First, define this new class in your CSS file:
+First, define this new class in `your CSS file`:

 ```css
 .eye-closed {